2009-2014 Honda Fit

 Replacing your factory radio

 There’s space for a 2" single-DIN or 4" double-DIN receiver in the Fit, though in either case, you’ll need an adapter kit to install it in your dash.
 The kit and a wiring harness are discounted with your Crutchfield stereo purchase.

 Removing the factory radio is reasonably easy, though the typical Honda-quality assembly adds to the challenge of prying off dash panels.
 Those retaining clips are designed to keep the panels tight and, boy, do they ever.
 Be careful and work slowly when you’re loosening these panels.
 A quality panel tool is recommended and patience is required.
 We can help you with one of those things!

 You’ll start by using a panel tool to pry off the cover panel above the power outlet on the dash and releasing the clips that hold it in place.
 This will expose an 8mm screw that you’ll need to remove.
 Dropping the glove box door will make it easier to see and remove the screw.

 Remember what we said about patience?
 Okay.
 You’ll need that now as you carefully pry out the sides of the receiver trim panel to release eleven (11 – we counted) clips.
 Look at the bright side: your Fit goes up to 11 and you haven’t even installed the new stereo yet!
 Seriously, just work carefully and all will be well.
 Disconnect the wiring harnesses and remove the factory radio assembly.

 Secure your new receiver to the mounting bracket, then make your wiring connections.
 Hold the receiver assembly near the dash, connect the wiring adapter to the vehicle harness and plug the Fit’s antenna lead into the back of the receiver.
-Then, slide the entire assembly into the dash until it snaps into place.
-Test it to make sure everything’s working properly, then put the dash back together.
-Complete, illustrated instructions can be found in the Crutchfield MasterSheet™ that’s included with your purchase.
+You'll also need to relocate the factory air bag button and hazard switch from the old dash panel to your new one, then make those connections.

 Tools needed: Panel tool, 8mm socket, ratchet, and extension